kwkou/815/articles/cdn-enus-https-how-to.md

 	There are two methods of receiving the email:

-	1) **Default method**: Once the certificate issuer receives the request, the domain name confirmation email will be sent by default to the email address associated with the acceleration domain name (see the screenshot above for details) as soon as possible.
+	1) **Default method**: Once the certificate issuer receives the request, the domain name  ownership confirmation email will be sent by default to the email address associated with the acceleration domain name (see the screenshot above for details) as soon as possible.
 If you choose to obtain the confirmation email by this method, you can go directly to the next step by clicking on the “Confirm” button.